 7. Blanket Ladder

+Blanket ladders have taken over the internet–they’re everywhere!
+And for a while… I was just as obsessed as everyone else.
 However, my ADHD is not the kind that functions this way.
 A blanket ladder can look SO pretty… but you have to actually have pretty blankets that look good together, AND they all have to be folded or arranged to look pretty.

 8. Hanging Blanket Storage

 Here’s something I really do love about blanket ladders–they can be SO unique!
-This option is kind of like a variation on the ladder, just hanging things.
+This option is kind of like a variation on the ladder.
+In fact, this first picture is made from two wooden dowel rods and an old leather belt!
+How.
+Cool.
+Is.
+That.

 Related: I also have an idea for upcycling old leather belts in my guide to DIY curtain tiebacks!